-In today’s time, it is imperative for every sector to focus not only on better data handling and governance solutions but also steadfast the use of data that is long untamed.
+In today’s time, it is imperative for every sector to focus not only on better data handling and governance solutions but also on the steadfast use of data that is long untamed.
 The findings of a study indicate that data-driven organizations are 23 times more likely to acquire more customers than their peers.

 Insurance is a data-driven industry.
-Every day there are new players in the competition and each one of them has a mine of data, but only the ones converting that data into useful insights and using them in their decision-making can make it a gold mine.
-According to the findings of a recent study, 86% of insurance companies are working on Insurance data analytics mechanisms for optimum predictions of big data reports.
+Every day, there are new players in the competition, and each one of them has a mine of data, but only the ones converting that data into useful insights and using them in their decision-making can make it a gold mine.
+According to the findings of a recent study, 86% of insurance companies are working on insurance data analytics mechanisms for optimum predictions of big data reports.

 According to a predictive analytics report, current investment in predictive analytics of the Individual Life and Individual Health ecosystem is 70 percent and 40 percent respectively, which is assumed to grow up to 90 percent and 80 percent in just the next two years.